Otter-Co/TurnSignal/README.md

 Every time, when action got intense, the cord would inevitably get wrapped up and tangled, and get caught on legs, the controller, the like.

-I figured it couldn't hurt to have a visual, in-game tool, to subtley alert you to your ammount of turns, without pausing to dashboard.
+I figured it couldn't hurt to have a visual, in-game tool, to subtly alert you to your ammount of turns, without pausing to dashboard.
 It was also a very simple idea, with a very fixed feature set to complete it, so why not, eh?

 ---
 ## About - OpenVR Overlays in Newest Version of Unity